Student work showcase June 9th, 2026

 Throughout Event: Snacks, Silent Auction

-Below are some samples of some of our awesome student project work.
+Below are some samples of our event activities and student work examples from last year.

 Kestrel offers direct experiences in the wild combined with creative, thoughtful projects developed with student voice.
 This annual event is to celebrate our students’ work.